Improved model-based clustering performance using Bayesian initialization averaging: Introduction

-Section $\ref{section2_data}$ presents the data sets used as motivating examples to illustrate the benefits of the proposed method.
+The rest of the paper is organized as follows: Section $\ref{section2_data}$ presents the data sets used as motivating examples to illustrate the benefits of the proposed method.
 Section $\ref{section3_EM_algorithm}$ gives a overview of how the EM algorithm is used for fitting mixture distributions.
 The calculations for the E-step and M-step are provided for different types of application.
 A description of how to apply BIA to generate EM algorithm starting values is detailed.
 A label switching problem that is encountered, as well as a means of overcoming it, are documented.
 In Section $\ref{section4_results}$ the outcomes of the methods tested on the data sets referenced in Section \ref{section2_data} are described.
 Convergent log-likelihood plots and clustering solutions are presented for BIA and its competing methodologies in each case.
 Section $\ref{section5_conclusions}$ details the conclusions reached and summarizes the main findings.